-The 178 MW Shuakhevi and 9 MW Skhalta HPPs started commerical operations in Q1 2020.
+The 178 MW Shuakhevi HPPs started commerical operations in Q1 2020, with the 9 MW Skhalta HPP scheduled to come online later in 2020.
 The Georgian project company Adjaristsqali Georgia LLC (AGL) own the HPPs.

 CEI’s management and its representatives have led the bidding, design and financing of project.
 Construction started in 2013 and commerical operations commenced in Q1 2020.
 AGL aspireres to operate world-class facilities according to international benchmarks.